 The designs are currently awaiting implementation from the development team.
 The scope of the project was a complete redesign of the platform delivered in four months with limited resources, so there are many aspect of the platform that were not developed to the fullest extent.

-For example, analysing the flow of users from browsing ad creatives on the dashboard, going between the dashboard to the ad page, and navigating from one ad page to another, would in itself be an interesting design project that will hopefully be carried out at a later time.
+For example, analysing the user flow between pages would in itself be an interesting design project that will hopefully be carried out at a later time.

-Similarly, it would also be interesting to measure which page (ad page, advertiser page) users spend most time on.
-This would inform which pages users find most valuable and which should be the primary focus of future design improvements.
+Similarly, it would also be interesting to measure which page users spend most time on and find most valuable.
+This could inform be the primary focus of future development of the platform.
 Analysing the user pathways through different pages and how many of pages users go through in a single session, for example, would also inform how the user flow can be further improved.

 Furthermore, feedback on whether users will find the vertical and horizontal ad page designs intuitive would inform whether this design decision was correct, or whether it would be better to opt for a uniform design instead.